 Can I limit the actions or capabilities that specific users of the app can do?

 All users of the same app will have the same editing, updating, or deleting capabilities.
 However, if you’d like different classes of users to have different permissions, the best approach is to create different apps for each user with the corresponding permissions levels.
 Each app would be tied to the same source spreadsheet.
-Creating a new app takes just a minute, especially if you start by copying an existing working app.
+Creating a new app takes just a minute if you start by copying an existing working app.

 Who can access the data on the mobile device?

 On the mobile device, AppSheet uses industry-standard "local storage" technology associated with web browsers (web browser technology is embedded inside the AppSheet mobile app and the actual implementation largely utilizes HTML5 technology).
 Since you require users to sign in to access your app, each user's data is isolated from any other user's data.
-Even were multiple users to use your app from the same device, their data would be isolated as long as they sign into the device as different users.
+Even if multiple users were to use your app from the same device, their data would be isolated as long as they sign in to the device as different users.
 In short, if you follow standard security practices on the device (users sign in with passwords), your app will be as secure as all other apps based on web technologies.

 What happens if an app user leaves my organization and I want them to stop using my app?